-Arpita Singh’s women are strong and earthbound, but they defy gravity and glide in a weightless world along airplanes, pregnant clouds and migratory birds.
-Her guys are often visible preserving flowers but in addition they tote weapons or are wearing bold black coats.
-In a few works, text and photo collide; on occasion they maintain together and are associated with the photo, and from time to time they’re just ‘visual elements’ that don’t make phrases.
-The toddler in her work is absent and but ever-found in her open-ended approach.
-Her works are product of vibrant, joyous colours, yet they bring about deeply non-public and political themes.
-Singh’s solo show, ‘Submergence: In the Midst of Here and There,’ at Delhi’s Kiran Nadar Museum of Art, curated via Roobina Karode, brings collectively a body of labor that uncovers the artist’s sizable oeuvre of six many years.
+Arpita Singh’s women are strong and earthbound, but they defy gravity and glide in a weightless world along with airplanes, pregnant clouds, and migratory birds.
+Her guys are often visible, preserving flowers, but they also tote weapons or wear bold black coats.
+In a few words, text and photo collide; on occasion, they maintain together and are associated with the image, and from time to time, they’re just ‘visual elements’ that don’t make phrases.
+The toddler in her work is absent but ever-found in her open-ended approach.

 Arpita Singh Retrospective: Politics of Personal